Journal

 Introduction

-For lending applications, keeping track of money using double-entry is especially important.
-Double-entry ensures funds are not created or destroyed out of nothing, and balances are always accurate.
-Using double-entry constraints in database development is a best practice for fintechs and other companies that move money (read more about this topic in our article How And Why Homegrown Ledgers Break and the public examples of Uber, Square, and Airbnb).
+Using double-entry constraints in database development is a best practice for fintechs and other companies that move money (read more about this in How And Why Homegrown Ledgers Break).

 As a reminder, obeying double-entry accounting rules boils down to following these principles: